GovindJangid75/timezonetracker/README.md

-# myself Govind Jangid & Garvita jain
+#  Govind Jangid & Garvita jain

 A simple and elegant web application that allows users to track time across different time zones.
 This application provides real-time updates for both local time and selected country's time.